 - Add extra protection above and beyond what the built-in fraud analysis provides.

-- Allow you to review potentially risky orders before capturing funds and fulfillment.
+- Let you review potentially risky orders before capturing funds and fulfillment.

 - Restrict checkout to only certain customers.